jankolkmeier/xbee-api/README.md

 parsing and building API frames that are used to communicate with radio modules talking the [802.15.4](http://en.wikipedia.org/wiki/IEEE_802.15.4) and [ZigBee](http://en.wikipedia.org/wiki/ZigBee) (including **ZNet**) protocol stacks.
 These are most commonly used in Digi's [xbee](http://www.digi.com/xbee) radio modules, hence the name of this node module.
-However, other devices with the mentioned protocol stacks should also be supported.
+However, other devices with the mentioned protocol stacks are also supported.
 For details on supported firmwares and devices, see [here](#supported-firmwares-and-devices).

 [xbee-api](http://github.com/jankolkmeier/xbee-api/) does *not* take care of the serial connection